YadavYash089/Depression_Level_Predict/README.md

 # Depression_Level_Predict
-#his model able to predict depression level by asking some questions and return output
+# Model able to predict depression level by asking some questions and return output
 #